mmartamagna/Machine-Learning-Project-CatsDogs/README.md

 - email: marta.magnani2@studenti.unimi.it

 ### About The Project
-This is a project developed for Statistical Methods for Machine Learning exam at the University of Milan (academic year 2021-2022).
-In this project, I address the issue of binary classification, considering a dataset composed by dogs and cats images.
-In this scenario, the proposed approach is to employ Convolutional Neural Network frameworks, which are more suitable in case of image classification.
+This project was developed for the Statistical Methods for Machine Learning exam at the University of Milan (academic year 2021-2022).
+In this project, the issue of binary classification is addeessed considering a dataset composed by dogs and cats images.
+In this scenario, the proposed approach consists in training some Convolutional Neural Networks, which are more suitable in case of image classification.

 ### Built With
 * Python 3.10.11